CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 The application should include:

 * Project identifier (e.g. 2001679, uef4713)
-* Collaborator's name, organization and email address
+* Collaborator's name, organization and collaborator's email address at their organization
 * Period of time for which the right for use is applied

 !!!
 Note